juniortorr/weatherapp/README.md

-# basicProjectSetup
+#weather app
-- a basic setup for:
+  - a basic weather app based on free weather api
-  - webpack
-  - eslint
-  - development enviroment
-  - basic loaders/plugins
+  - main goal is to practice await & async